Blog-Reference and Blog-Reference on Apr 6 and Blog-Reference on Apr 10 adapted to context

 (iii) An increase in the factor cost ratio ρF≡W/PR leads to higher employment.

-The complete Employment Law contains in addition profit distribution, the public sector, and foreign trade.
+The complete Employment Law contains, in addition, profit distribution, the public sector, and foreign trade.
 These issues have been dealt with elsewhere.

-Item (i) and (ii) cover the familiar arguments about aggregate demand.
+Items (i) and (ii) cover the familiar arguments about aggregate demand.
 The factor cost ratio ρF as defined in (iii) embodies the macroeconomic price mechanism.
 The fact of the matter is that overall employment INCREASES if the average wage rate W INCREASES relative to average price P and productivity R. Or, the other way round, overall employment DECREASES if the average price P INCREASES relative to average wage rate W with productivity R unchanged.

 Roughly speaking, price inflation is bad for employment, and wage inflation is good.
 The systemic Phillips Curve defines an inverse relation between price P as the independent variable and employment L as the dependent variable.
 Since all variables of the macroeconomic Employment Law are measurable the systemic Phillips Curve is testable.
 Note that there is no recourse to ridiculous behavioral assumptions like constrained optimization or rational expectations.
 Microfoundations are gone for good.
 Lucasian Gaganomics is over.